mdmitry1/optimization-tutorial/README.md

 a pre-submission version of which is provided on arXiv:
 <https://arxiv.org/abs/2402.01415>

-Coming soon: support for NLP and LLMs in SMLP:
+Coming soon: Support for NLP and LLMs in SMLP:

 NLP:
 -	NLP based text classification.
 Applicable to spam detection, sentiment analysis, and more.
 -	NLP based root cause analysis: which words or collections of words are most correlative to classification decision (especially, for the positive class).

-LLMS:
+LLM:
 -	LLM training from scratch
 -	LLM finetuning
 -	RAG